RileyBossi/RileyBossi/README.md

 - Local storage implementation for cart persistence
 - Order processing and checkout workflow
 - Responsive design across multiple pages
+- Work with git tools
+- Work with API's

 #### Security-Focused Takeaways
 While building this project, I gained valuable insights into web application security: <br><br>
-Client-Side Attack Surface <br> Understanding how JavaScript executes in the browser helped me recognize common vulnerabilities like DOM-based XSS, where unsanitized user input can manipulate page behavior.<br>
+##### Client-Side Attack Surface
+Understanding how JavaScript executes in the browser helped me recognize common vulnerabilities like DOM-based XSS, where unsanitized user input can manipulate page behavior.
-Data Handling and Storage <br> Implementing local storage for cart data illustrated the security implications of client-side data persistence, including the risks of storing sensitive information in the browser.<br>
+##### Data Handling and Storage
+Implementing local storage for cart data illustrated the security implications of client-side data persistence, including the risks of storing sensitive information in the browser.
-Input Validation Importance <br> Working with user interactions (product selection, quantity inputs, form submissions) reinforced the need for proper input validation and the dangers of trusting client-side controls.<br>
+##### Input Validation Importance
+Working with user interactions (product selection, quantity inputs, form submissions) reinforced the need for proper input validation and the dangers of trusting client-side controls.<br>
-Code Obfuscation and Reverse Engineering <br> Building the application from scratch gave me insight into how attackers might analyze JavaScript code to identify business logic flaws or API endpoints.
+##### Code Obfuscation and Reverse Engineering
+Building the application from scratch gave me insight into how attackers might analyze JavaScript code to identify business logic flaws or API endpoints.

 #### Skills Developed
-JavaScript fundamentals including functions, objects, arrays, and ES6+ features DOM manipulation and event handling for dynamic user interfaces Asynchronous JavaScript concepts relevant to API security Understanding of how modern web applications handle state and user data
+JavaScript fundamentals including functions, objects, classes, and arrays DOM manipulation and event handling for dynamic user interfaces Asynchronous JavaScript concepts relevant to API security Understanding of how modern web applications handle state and user data